shawaf/smart-bookmark-chrome/README.md

 2. Enable **Developer mode** (top-right toggle).
 3. Click **Load unpacked** and select this repository folder.
 4. Pin the extension to the toolbar for quick access.
+5. From the popup, use **See all** to open the full manager page (or open it via the extension’s Options link) where you can edit bookmark titles, add notes/tags, or delete items/folders.

 ## Quick console simulation
 If you want to see the smart-folder and metadata flow without loading Chrome, run the Node-based simulator: